laravel/valet/readme.md

 - Create a new directory on your Mac such `mkdir ~/Sites`.
 Next, `cd ~/Sites` and run `valet park`.
 This command will register your current working directory as a path that Valet should search for sites.
 - Next, create a new Laravel site within this directory: `laravel new blog`.
-- Now you may simply open `http://blog.dev` in your browser.
+- Open `http://blog.dev` in your browser.

-**It's just that simple.** Now, any Laravel project you create within your "parked" directory will automatically be served using the `http://folder-name.dev` convention.
+**That's all there is to it.** Now, any Laravel project you create within your "parked" directory will automatically be served using the `http://folder-name.dev` convention.

 <a name="the-link-command"></a>
 **The `link` Command**

 The `link` command may also be used to serve your Laravel sites.
-This command is useful if you just want to serve a single site in a directory and not the entire directory.
+This command is useful if you want to serve a single site in a directory and not the entire directory.

 - To use the command, navigate to one of your Laravel applications and run `valet link app-name` in your terminal.
 Valet will create a symbolic link in `~/.valet/Sites` which points to your current working directory.
-- After running the `link` command, you may simply access the site in your browser at `http://app-name.dev`.
+- After running the `link` command, you can access the site in your browser at `http://app-name.dev`.

 To see a listing of all of your linked directories, run the `valet links` command.
 You may use `valet unlink app-name` to destroy the symbolic link.